korningf/git-pass/README.md

 For added portability, we can implement the PowerShel.SecretManagement

-ISecureVault, allowing it to integrate with windows application stacks.
+ISecureVault API and integrate with the windows application ecosystem.

 .